docQodly/docs/docs/studio/pageLoaders/styling.md

 #### Example 3 - Dark Mode DataTable

-This example assumes that the DataTable contains a column associated with a `lastname` datasource.
+This example assumes that the DataTable contains a column associated with a `lastname` qodlysource.

 ![dark-mode-datatable](img/Dark-mode.png)